-Leto found a safe refugee to give birth on Delos, which was surrounded by swans.
-The delivery of Artemis was painless but the birth of Apollo lasted for nine whole days and nights because Hera had kidnapped Eileithyia, the goddess of childbirth, preventing Leto from having an easy and painless labor.
+Leto found a safe refuge to give birth on Delos, which was surrounded by swans.
+The delivery of Artemis was painless but the birth of Apollo lasted for nine whole days and nights because Hera had kidnapped Eileithyia, the goddess of childbirth, preventing Leto from having easy and painless labor.
 It is said that, with the absence of Eileithyia, Artemis was the one to help her mother deliver her twin brother, Apollo.
 The delivery took place under a palm tree.

 Indeed, there is a palm tree today on Delos the ancient Greeks planted to commemorate the birth of the god.
 Homer mentions that all gods and goddess, except for Hera, were present at the delivery of Apollo to establish from the first moment the authenticity of a child who was later to become an Olympian god.
 Therefore, that is how Delos later became the sacred place of Apollo.